wenkangjing/notes-launch-school/220/lesson4/_220_lesson4.md

 jQuery is a JavaScript library that provides a convenient and consistent API across many browsers and platforms.

+Every method in jQuery can be accomplished with JavaScript and the DOM methods.

 # 2	Douglas Crockford Lecture: The Metamorphosis of Ajax

 https://www.youtube.com/watch?v=Fv9qT9joc0M